mongodb/docs/source/includes/list-table-alert-notification-methods-org.rst

         - Sends the alert to a
           `PagerDuty <http://www.pagerduty.com/?utm_source=mongodb&utm_medium=docs&utm_campaign=partner>`_
           account.
-Enter only the PagerDuty service key.
+Enter only the PagerDuty integration key.
 Define escalation rules and alert assignments directly in PagerDuty.

           This option is available only for alerts that require an